-17. The ruling in Janardhana's case principally related to the breakdown of the quota-rots rule and the enunciation of the principle that continuous officiation determines inter se seniority of direct recruits and promotees.
+17. The ruling in Janardhana's case principally related to the breakdown of the quota-rota rule and the enunciation of the principle that continuous officiation determines inter se seniority of direct recruits and promotees.
 Accordingly, the Supreme Court set aside and quashed the seniority list dated 14.6.1974 and upheld the validity of the seniority lists of 1963 and 1967/68.
 The Supreme Court further set aside and quashed the panel for promotion in respect of 102 officers on the basis of the seniority list of 1974.
 As regards promotions made subsequent to the filing of the petition in the High Court, it was directed that the same would be subject to the decision in Janardhan's case and must be readjusted by drawing up a fresh panel for promotion keeping in view the 1963 and 1967/68 seniority lists of Assistant Executive Engineers in the light of the observations contained in the judgment.
+The Supreme Court did not specifically consider the question as to whether the promotion from Asstt.
+Executive Engineer to Executive Engineer is to be on the basis of selection method or non-selection method, though it has made an observation in para 37 of the judgment that "it was not disputed that promotion from the cadre of AEE to Executive Engineer is on the principle of seniority-cum-merit".
+Apparently, the above observation was made without regard to the relevant recruitment rules of 1970 dealing with the selection method to be followed for promotion from Assistant Executive Engineer to Executive Engineer.

-The Supreme Court did not specifically consider however, superseded by rules notified on 9.7.91 entitled the Indian Defence Service of Engineers(Recruitment and Conditions of Service)) Rules, 1991, according to which the post of Executive Engineer is to be filled upto the extent of sixty six 2/3 percent by promotion from the grade of Assistant Executive Engineers on non-selection basis and of thirty three 1/3 percent from the grade of Assistant Engineer on selection basis.
-The amended rules of 1991 shall come into force on the date of their publication in the official Gazettee which is 9.7.1991.
+18. The respondents have mentioned in some of the counter-affidavits filed by them that the method followed by them for promotion to the post of Executive Engineer is seniority-cum-merit in some paras and merit-cum-seniority in some other paras.
+This is hardly relevant as the matter is to be governed by the relevant recruitment rules.
+The relevant recruitment rules of 1970 classified the post of Executive Engineer as "Selection Post".
+In view of this, we are of the opinion that promotion made by adopting the selection method cannot be faulted on legal or constitutional grounds.
+During the hearing of these matters, our attention was drawn to the recruitment rules for the post of Executive Engineer notified on 13.6.86 which again classify the post as "Selection Post".
+The recruitment rules of 1986 were, however, superseded by rules notified on 9.7.91 entitled the Indian Defence Service of Engineers(Recruitment and Conditions of Service) Rules, 1991, according to which the post of Executive Engineer is to be filled upto the extent of sixty six 2/3 percent by promotion from the grade of Assistant Executive Engineers on non-selection basis and of thirty three 1/3 percent from the grade of Assistant Engineer on selection basis.
+The amended rules of 1991 shall come into force on the date of their publication in the official Gazette which is 9.7.1991.
 In other words, the amended rules are only prospective and not retrospective in operation and would not govern the filling up of the vacancies prior to 9.7.1991.
 That being so, the amendment of the rules have no relevance to these applications before us.